rklaehn/rklaehn.github.io/_posts/2015-12-18-array-based-immutable-collections.md

 # Motivation

 Primitive arrays are fast and compact in memory.
 But they are mutable, have a lot of quirks, and do not even have a working equals and hashCode.
-So they are rarely used as data structures in scala.
+So they are rarely used directly as data structures in scala.

-This library wraps primitive arrays as **immutable** sequences, sets and maps.
+This library wraps flat, primitive arrays as **immutable** sequences, sets and maps.
 Now at first, the idea of having an immutable data structure backed by a single flat array without any sort of tree structure might seem *ridiculous*.
 Updating a single element is going to require copying the entire array and is thus going to be an O(n) operation.

 But take a look at the typical usage patterns for immutable collections.
 Often, you transform the entire collection repeatedly with a sequence of map, flatmap and filter operations.
 So optimizing for single element updates at the expense of things like compact in-memory representation might not be worth it.